Conduct of financial institutions review

 The Bill will require certain financial institutions to be licensed in respect of their general conduct towards consumers.
 This licence will be a new type of market services licence with a similar licensing framework as that for other types of market services licenses.
 The licensing regime will be monitored and enforced by the Financial Markets Authority.

 The Bill is currently awaiting its second reading.
 The regime will also require regulations to support its operation.
 These will be developed following a further policy and consultation process.

-If you would like advice on the Bill or assistance with planning a future submission, please contact a member of our financial services regulation team.
+If you would like advice on the Bill or assistance with planning a submission on the discussion documents, please contact a member of our financial services regulation team.

 Australian Royal Commission Report